ghga-de/ghga-datasteward-kit/README.md

 It contains the following information:
 1. The file alias
 2. A unique identifier for the file
+3. An identifier of the storage bucket the file was uploaded to (Added in v4.4.0)
-3. The local file path
+4. The local file path
-4. A SHA256 checksum over the unencrypted content
+5. A SHA256 checksum over the unencrypted content
-5. MD5 checksums over all encrypted file parts
+6. MD5 checksums over all encrypted file parts
-6. SHA256 checksums over all encrypted file parts
+7. SHA256 checksums over all encrypted file parts
-7. The file encryption/decryption secret
+8. The file encryption/decryption secret id or the actual textual representation of the secret, if the legacy command was used (Secret ID since v1.0.0)
+9. An alias for the storage node the file was uploaded to (Added in v3.0.0)

 Attention: Keep this output file in a safe, private location.
 If this file is lost, the uploaded file content becomes inaccessible.